sergimarquez/three-things/README.md

 ### Type Safety
 - Strict TypeScript configuration with comprehensive type definitions
 - Type-safe data models for all entities (Entry, MonthlyReflection, YearlyReview)
-- No `any` types - explicit typing throughout
+- Minimal use of `any` types (limited to backward compatibility and union type handling)

 ## Getting Started